In this lesson, students analyze their own body image and consider what they wish they could change.

-Although many concerns remain about how women are represented in media, there are signs that things are changing.
-Roles for women on television, in particular, have become much more varied and complex in the last decade, ranging from tough and take-charge characters such as Starbuck on Battlestar Galactica and Detective Kate Beckett on Castle to more realistic, but still powerful characters such as Dr. Miranda Bailey on Grey’s Anatomy, while a growing number of movies and TV shows are questioning narrow definitions of masculinity.
+Although many concerns remain about how gender represented in media, there are signs that things are changing.
+Roles for women on television, in particular, have become much more varied and complex in the last decade, ranging from tough and take-charge characters such as Eve in Killing Eve and Arya Stark on Game of Thrones, to more realistic, but still powerful characters such as Dr. Miranda Bailey on Grey’s Anatomy, while a growing number of movies and TV shows are questioning narrow definitions of masculinity.

 Since the 1960s, feminists have argued that "it matters who makes it."
 When it comes to the mass media, "who makes it" continues to be men.